hiredman/lein-ring/README.md

   open up an nREPL server on the given port. `:start?` defaults to false, `:port` defaults to an arbitrary free port.

-TODO get rid of this
-## Executable jar files

-Lein-Ring can generate executable jar files for deployment purposes:

-    lein ring uberjar

-This generates a jar file with all dependencies.
-You can then copy the file to your web server and execute it with:

-    java -jar <project>-<version>-standalone.jar

 ## War files

 ### Compiling